myndpm/open-source/docs/dyn-forms/intro/5-matchers.md

 # Matchers (Draft)

-Here we will learn how to execute *Matchers* depending on some given *Conditions*.

-In complex forms use-cases, some controls directly depend on the value or status of some other form control.
-Then we implement custom behaviors, like `hiding` a field when another control has some value, or `disabling` it depending on a complex condition, etc.

-## Definition
+*Matchers* execute a behavior depending on some configured *Conditions*, like hiding a control when another one has a specific value, or a custom business condition triggering some form updates.

-A *Matcher* is a task that is executed when a given set of *Conditions* are fulfilled.
+A matcher is a task that is executed when a given set of Conditions are fulfilled.
-They are able to manipulate the form hierarchy via the `DynNode` service attached to each control.

-The `DynMatcherFn` function receives this set of parameters:
+They are basically functions (`DynMatcherFn`) that receives this set of parameters:

 ```typescript
 interface DynMatcherFn {